 3. Human Trafficking Cessation -- Too many unfortunate people move through false allurements or servitude; they may be unsuspecting women or youths destined most unknowingly for the sex industry in wealthy nations.
-These unfortunate victims are promised employment, which turns out to be
+These unfortunate victims are promised employment, which turns out to be prostitution or involuntary servitude.
+The penniless victims soon discover that they are far from home, do not know the local language, and are caught in a trap.
+Loose immigration practices have encouraged some of this within the EU by incorporation of Eastern European nations.
+Better migration controls could curb, if not halt, human trafficking.
+If a person being brought across the border has a legitimate sponsoring agency, a certain transparency is present.
+Passports, green cards and visas must be verified.
 Other human trafficking involve boys and girls (child soldiers), who are swept up by rebel armies, given bare sustenance, and forced to endure all sorts of privations.
 After they have experienced years of trauma, it is difficult to reorient them to normal lives of youth and to basic education.
 Here governmental support and encouragement of faith-based initiatives are needed, for the difficult task of reintegration of child soldiers into society, and returning them to their homelands, is often a burden on many assistance groups.